filviu/blog/content/posts/2015/2015-01-26-build-a-smart-scanner-using-a-pi.md

   - temp_on

 ---
-I got a free all-in-one printer from a friend who didn&#8217;t need it (consumed way too much ink cartridges).
+I got a free all-in-one printer from a friend who didn't need it (consumed way too much ink cartridges).
 Since I liked the idea of the ScanSnap Evernote scanner but not so much the 500$ sticker price I decided to build one using this all in one and a Raspberry PI.

 Fortunately the model I received is supported by [SANE][1].